-In the new roundabout constructed at Main and Mill Streets stands a 12 foot statue of a rubber worker.
+In a new roundabout constructed at Main and Mill Streets stands a 12 foot statue of a rubber worker.
 Cars slow down and the drivers stop to stare in awe.

-Miriam was inspired by a 2016 article in The Akron Beacon Journal.
+Miriam Ray, a life-long Akron area resident and instigator of the project, was inspired by a 2016 article in The Akron Beacon Journal.
 A reader wrote to Bob Dyer asking why Akron did not have any memorials dedicated to the city’s rubber workers.

 Miriam wanted to see a memorial happen.
 Although she had no experience in projects like this, her husband encouraged her to go for it.

 Miriam set up an email, email@example.com, where people could reach out to her and share their rubber industry stories.